-This indica dominant (60%) strain is a cross of Sour Tsunami and Harlequin strains and contains up to 22% CBD against less than 1% THC.
+This indica dominant (60%) strain is a cross of Sour Tsunami and Harlequin strains and contains up to 22% CBD and less than 1% THC.
 It is a relatively rare bud, but we imagine that won’t be the case for long given its popularity.

-You should feel energized and motivated with Harle-Tsu which means it is excellent for daytime use.
+People often feel energized and motivated with Harle-Tsu which means it is excellent for daytime use.
 It works well to treat conditions such as PMS, PTSD, migraines, depression, inflammation, and insomnia.

 5 – Harlequin (The Unique Hybrid Marijuana Strain)